 Some women may be offered a nuchal scan between 11 and 14 weeks.
 The purpose of this scan is to try to detect some chromosome abnormalities, such as Downs syndrome.

-Many hospitals also offer a further anomaly scan at 20 weeks, making a more detailed check of the baby’s development.
+Most hospitals also offer a further anomaly scan at 20 weeks, making a more detailed check of the baby’s development.

 You can find out more about routine, nuchal and anomaly scans at the website of the charity ARC – Antenatal Results and Choices

 Sadly, sometimes these scans show that the baby has died, possibly some weeks earlier and often without any signs or symptoms such as bleeding or pain.
 This is often called a “missed”, “silent” or “delayed” miscarriage.
 This can come as a considerable shock and it may take time before you can take this information in.
 You can find information about missed miscarriage here.

 You may also have to make some difficult decisions about how to manage the miscarriage process.
 You can read more about this here.

 You may be referred for an early scan because of vaginal bleeding or spotting, or possibly because you have had problems in a previous pregnancy.